-This course is a 40-hour CPD training accredited by Yoga Alliance Professionals UK (for yoga teachers only).
+This course is a 55-hour CPD training accredited by Yoga Alliance Professionals UK (for yoga teachers only).

-Non-yoga teachers will receive a 40-hour Yogalaurent certificate of completion.
+Non-yoga teachers will receive a 50-hour Yogalaurent certificate of completion.

 To receive this accreditation/certificate, you will be expected to:

 - Home practice.
 At the end of each module, you will be given small breathwork sequences to practice at home.
 This is an important part of the course allowing you to assimilate and to further the understanding of the techniques previously learnt.
-4 hours minimum +.
+13 hours approx.

 - All these hours apply whether you are looking to receive the Yoga Alliance Professional UK accreditation or not.
 The course is designed and written for both yoga teachers and any other trainees.